schism-pl/vmmc/user_guide.md

 ### Config.toml

 Below is an example of a VMMC config file.
-The first 4 parameters (seed, initial_particles, box_width, and box_height) are all self explanatory (although they are described in detail in the section below).
+The first 4 parameters (`seed`, `initial_particles`, `box_width`, and `box_height`) are all self explanatory (although they are described in detail in the section below).

-The protocol argument describes
+The `protocol` argument describes the synthesis protocol that we are simulating.
+It has 3 fields, `chemical_potential_eq` and `interaction_energy_eq` are two equations that describe the chemical potential and interaction_energy over the length of the simulation.
+Currently, these equations can have at max only 1 variable, and this variable is the time variable, counted in megasteps (so t=1 when the simulation has taken 10e6 steps).
+The `num_megasteps` field describes the length of the protocol, and therefore the simulation: for the below config, the simulation would end after 20\*10e6 steps.

+The `shapes` argument describes the morphologies of the particles in the simulation.
+Each `shapes` entry describes one morphology (in the below example, there are two, a uniform 4 patch and a uniform 3 patch particle).
+If there is more than 1 morphology, the simulation uses a uniform mixture of the particles (non-uniform mixtures are not implemented, but can be easily).

+Each patch consists of a `radius` and `theta` (self-explanatory) as well as a `chemtype`, which describes the chemical selectivity of the patch, i.e., a `chemtype=0` patch can bond with a `chemtype=0` patch but not a `chemtype=1` patch.

 ```TOML
 seed = 2037276277152067866